-William I, the second son of Prince Henry and Ada de Warenne was born around 1142\3 and succeeded his brother Malcolm IV as King of Scotland in 1165.
-William was crowned on 24 December.
+William was crowned at Scone Abbey on 24 December.
 1165.
 He was a strongly built man with red hair.
-William obtained the epithet 'the Lyon' through his adoption of a red lion rampant as his standard, which later was to become the royal standard of the Houses of Dunkeld and Stewart, he was known in Gaelic as Uilliam Garbh.
+William obtained the epithet 'the Lion' through his adoption of a red lion rampant as his standard, which later was to become the royal standard of the Houses of Dunkeld and Stewart, he was known in Gaelic as Uilliam Garbh.
 William also inherited the title of Earl of Northumbria in 1152 from his father, Henry of Scotland.
 However in 1157 he had been forced give up this title to King Henry II of England.
 This was the source of much friction after William became king, since he spent a lot of effort trying to regain Northumbria.

 William formed an alliance with England's traditional enemy, the King of France.
 While the then King of England, Henry II's attention was engaged elsewhere, he seized the opportunity to invade.
-The Scots were however, defeated at Alnwick and their king was unhorsed and taken prisoner by Ranulf de Glanville.
-He taken in chains to Newcastle, from where he was moved to Northampton and then onto Normandy.
+The Scots were however, defeated at Alnwick and their king, was unhorsed whilst charging the English and taken prisoner by Ranulf de Glanville.
+He taken in chains to Newcastle, from where he was moved to Northampton and then onto Falaise in Normandy.
 William was subsequently forced to sign the Treaty of Falaise in 1174, placing Scotland under feudal subjection to England.
 The church of Scotland was also subjected to that of England.
 William was then permitted to return to Scotland.
 In 1175 he swore fealty to Henry II at York.